How to Change Your Last Name in California – Process & Steps

 Changing Your Last Name in California

-Changing your last name in California starts by filing a name change petition in the Superior Court where you live.
+Changing your last name in California starts by filing a name change petition in the Superior Court where you live, where you were born or where you were married (if you don’t live in California now).
 It ends with a Court Order in your hands.
 A Decree Changing Name (Court Order) is what all government agencies, schools, financial institutions and private organizations want to see before they will agree to change your ID and other important records.

 How to Legally Change Your Last Name in California